buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     normally.
 If you set ``doStepIf`` to a function, that function should accept one parameter, which will be the :class:`Step` object itself.

-.. index:: Buildstep Parameter; hideInWaterfallIf
+.. index:: Buildstep Parameter; hideStepIf

-``hideInWaterfallIf``
+``hideStepIf``
-    A step can be optionally hidden from the waterfall view.
-To do this, set the step's ``hideInWaterfallIf`` to a boolean value, or to a function that takes one parameter, the :class:`BuildStepStatus` and returns a boolean value.
-Steps are always shown in the waterfall while executing, however after the step as finished, this parameter is evaluated (if a function) and if the value is True, the step is not shown in the waterfall.
+    A step can be optionally hidden from the waterfall and build details web pages.
+To do this, set the step's ``hideStepIf`` to a boolean value, or to a function that takes one parameter, the :class:`BuildStepStatus` and returns a boolean value.
+Steps are always shown while they execute, however after the step as finished, this parameter is evaluated (if a function) and if the value is True, the step is hidden.
     For example, in order to hide the step if the step has been skipped, ::

-        factory.addStep(Foo(..., hideInWaterfallIf=lambda ss: ss.getResults()[0]==SKIPPED))
+        factory.addStep(Foo(..., hideStepIf=lambda s, result: result==SKIPPED))

 .. index:: Buildstep Parameter; locks